saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

 	<div style="padding-bottom: 10px">Indicates whether liability shift to issuer is possible or not.
 Not present if PaymentMeans container was not present in Initialize request.
-True, if liability shift to issuer is possible, false if not (only SSL transaction).
-Please note, that the authentification can be true, but the liabilityshift is false.
+True, if liability shift to issuer is possible, false if not (only SSL transaction). <br> Please note, that the authentification can be true, but the liabilityshift is false.
 The issuer has the right to deny the liabiliy shift during the authorization.
 You can continue to capture the payment here, but we recommend to cancel unsecure payments.</div>
 	<i class="small text-muted">
 			</i>
 </td>